D4wnstar/aetherwisp/Material physics/Atoms/Hydrogen atom.md

 [^1]: The angular momentum operator is found by quantizing the classical quantities of $r$ and $p$, which become $\hat{r}$ and $-i\hbar \nabla$ respectively ($\nabla$ is the [[gradient]]).
 So, we get $\hat{L}=-i\hbar(\hat{r}\times \nabla)$.

 [^2]: If you recall the general solution, this extra term is known as the "centrifugal term".
 It represent the fact that more intense rotations (high $l$) tend to "push" outwards more.
 It's to quantum mechanics what the centrifugal force is to classical mechanics.

+[^3]: Strictly speaking, the finiteness of the wavefunction is not mandatory.
+What is mandatory is that all possible physical states are described by a complete orthogonal set of wavefunctions.
+However, for many potentials, including the central electromagnetic one, this condition can be proven to simplify down to $u(0)=0$.